ncbi/vadr/documentation/advbuild.md

 gone.

-At this point, we could continue to address the `deletinp` instances, probably first for the 35 `MZ516105` alerts.
-To do that, we would repeat the above procedure to find a suitable representative sequence to add to the protein blast library.
-After that, the next step would be to rerun all of the sequences that failed due to `deletinp` alerts with the updated models.
+At this point, we could continue to address the `deletinp` instances, probably next for the 35 `MZ516105` alerts.
+To do that, we would repeat the above procedure to find and add a suitable representative sequence to add to the protein blast library.
+After that, we might want to to rerun all of the sequences that failed due to `deletinp` alerts with the updated models.
 If a significant number of sequences still fail due to `deletinp` alerts at that stage, then we could repeat the process again.
-For the purposes of this tutorial, we will move on to the next most common alert `indf3pst` to provide a slightly different example of updating a model.
+For the purposes of this tutorial, we will move on to the next most common alert `indf3pst` to provide a different example of updating a model.

 ### <a name="step6-alternative"></a>Adding an alternative CDS feature with different stop coordinate